Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Branch-Free Algorithms for DD, TD, and QD Addition and Multiplication

 \subsection{Remarks on TW Arithmetic}

-For triple-precision arithmetic (Triple-Word, TW), one approach is to consider the fourth component of QD arithmetic as zero; alternatively, Fabiano et al.~\cite{triple_word_prec2019} proposed a formulation with a reduced operation count.
+For triple-precision arithmetic (triple-word, TW), one approach is to consider the fourth component of the QD arithmetic as zero.
+In contrast, Fabiano et al.~\cite{triple_word_prec2019} proposed a formulation with a reduced operation count.
 Through SIMD implementation, we validated that the former approach outperforms the latter~\cite{kouya_iccsa2021}; therefore, Algorithm~\ref{algo:tdadd} is used for TW addition and Algorithm~\ref{algo:tdmul} for TW multiplication.

-Both algorithms conclude with a call to the TW renormalization function TWRenormalize, which requires up to five QuickTwoSum operations and necessitates conditional branching via if-statements.
-This function has not yet been SIMD-vectorized and is considered a primary source of performance degradation.
+Both algorithms conclude with a call to the TW renormalization function TWRenormalize\cite{triple_word_prec2019}\cite{qd}, which requires up to five QuickTwoSum operations and necessitates conditional branching via if-statements.
+This function has not yet been SIMD-vectorized and is considered the primary source of performance degradation.

-In contrast, the proposed BF algorithms, presented by Algorithms~\ref{algo:tdaddbf} and~\ref{algo:tdmulbf}, introduce no conditional branches in the renormalization-equivalent steps and require fewer operations than their conventional counterparts.
-This renders them highly amenable to performance improvement through SIMD vectorization.
+By contrast, the proposed BF algorithms presented in Algorithms~\ref{algo:tdaddbf} and~\ref{algo:tdmulbf} introduce no conditional branches in the renormalization-equivalent steps and require fewer operations than their conventional counterparts.
+This renders them highly amenable to performance improvements through SIMD vectorization.

+As listed in \tablename\ \ref{table:twcount}, the branch-free triple-word multiplication has the least total number of primary computations compared with our currently adopted and Fabiano's and triple-word multiplications.
+However, we could not find a clear difference among the three types of triple-word additions.